pi-tronic/pi-tronic/README.md

 ### Hi there 👋

-I am a student of Applied Informatics in Germany.
+I am a student of Computer Science in Germany.

 Check out my cool projects and don’t forget my github organisation [@Turbo-Turtles](https://github.com/Turbo-Turtles).

-There I am currently working with ROS2 and the TurtleBot3 to create an autonomous driving bot performing the AutoRace 2020 track.
+There I was working in a team with ROS2 and the TurtleBot3 to create an autonomous driving bot performing the AutoRace 2020 track.

 <!--
 **pi-tronic/pi-tronic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.